ropensci/babette/CONTRIBUTING.md

 ## Branching policy

- * The `master` branch should always build successfully
+ * The `main` branch should always build successfully
  * The `development` branch is for developers

 ## git usage